catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes-cluster-on-the-catalyst-cloud.rst

-This will display the client version information and complain about the server as we don't have one yet.
+This will display the client version information and complain about the server as you don't have one yet.

-Next, setup your ssh agent so that when it comes time to make the tunnel for kubectl to reach the Kubernetes API, there will be no key issues.
+Next, set up your SSH agent, so that when it comes time to make the tunnel for kubectl to reach the Kubernetes API, there will be no key issues.

-Setup the agent, and add the key that will be used for access to the cluster
+Set up the agent, and add the key that will be used for access to the cluster
 hosts:

 .. code-block:: bash